caitlinstanton/Interactive-Lab-Hub/Lab 3/README.md

 >
 > ![](ReliabilityofDSpeech.png)
 >
 >Due to this, we decided to only use trigger words or trigger phrases to turn Bill on or have Bill watch the user, such as "Bill" and "work" respectively.
-Here is a screenshot that shows how the system reocgnized these trigger words in a sentence:
+Here is a screenshot that shows how the system recognized these trigger words in a sentence:
 >
 >![](WorkingTriggerWords.png)
 >